lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ![Pasted image 20240417162733](https://github.com/lm3nitro/Projects/assets/55665256/e30511fc-6381-4503-bc7a-b722417cbec2)

 I wanted to take a closer look into Microsoft's Delivery Optimization and the client it utilizes.
-Based in this information, we can see that it only references Windows 10 and Windows 11.
+Based in this information, I can see that it only references Windows 10 and Windows 11.
 This further emphasizes that the internal host is not a XP windows agents.

 ![Pasted image 20240417175130](https://github.com/lm3nitro/Projects/assets/55665256/21e399cd-5653-43d3-8011-f46bf11475c6)